ewan-klein/carneades/README.md

 $ pip install python-igraph
 ```

 This should also install the C bindings.
-If that doesn't happen because of some error, it's like one of those problems:
+If that doesn't happen because of some error, it's likely to be one of the
+following problems:

 * The header files for the python distribution are not installed.
 Look up `python-dev` or `python3.4-dev`